 - Deutsch-Lernen.com offers free German lessons and grammar exercises for beginners and more advanced students as well as online tests for assessing a learner’s skill level.
 For instructions, readers can choose between an English and a German version of the website.
 Those who also want to improve their writing skills will find many useful tips on correct spelling of German words in the orthography section.

-- Deutsche Welle developed a new German-learning platform which offers a whole range of free German courses and tests for all levels of German language skills.
-As for interactive German course you may need to register at their website to be able to save test results.
-The interactive course has a German, English and a Russian version.
-In contrast, the website DW.com is available in 30 languages and so are instructions for some of its basic German lessons.
-However, instructions for most of the courses at intermediate and higher level are provided only in German.
-Unfortunately, the website has a complex structure and you may struggle to find what you are actually looking for.
-Also, switching between the different language versions is kind of difficult.
-This page should help you find the right course for your individual skills.
+- Deutsche Welle developed a new German-learning platform which offers a whole range of free German courses and tests for all levels of German language skills from absolute beginners up to C1 level.
 In fact, Deutsche Welle brings you some of the most innovative free German lessons you can find anywhere on the internet.
 Most of them include a full transcript in PDF format and a downloadable MP3 file.
 Follow-up exercises will help you exercise your grammar skills and learn new vocabulary.
-Some examples of German lessons you can find on DW.com include:
+Some examples of German lessons that you can find on learngerman.DW.com include:

 - Top-Thema mit Vokabeln (B1) is an unconventional language course from Deutsche Welle for intermediate students.
 It brings you the top news from around the world to help improve your vocabulary.
 The news is read slowly and clearly and there is a slow-spoken audio download for each episode.
 You will be asked to answer a couple of questions after each episode to make sure you understand the main points.
 The whole course was recently moved to the new mobile platform.
 The original page with downloadable solutions (as PDFs) can still be found at the archived old DW website.
 Solutions from episodes released since 2018 are available at the new website.

 - Ticket nach Berlin is another exciting course from Deutsche Welle that is only available in German language because it requires an upper intermediate knowledge of the language (B2).
 In this course you will accompany six young German learners from different countries on their adventurous journey through Germany.
 The course includes 19 episodes with interactive tests to examine how well you are coping with German grammar and vocabulary.
 Downloadable worksheets, transcripts and audios for each episode are available under extras.

 - GCSE School German from BBC is a course for intermediate students of German to train their reading and listening comprehension, writing and grammar skills as well as their exam skills.